CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 Step9: Check for traffic loss
 """""""""""""""""""""""""""""

-This section can be controlled by enabling/disabling argument: `tgn-check-traffic-loss`.
+This section can be controlled by enabling/disabling argument: `tgn-disable-check-traffic-loss`.

 If this flag is enabled, ``Genie`` harness will verify that all configured traffic streams have traffic outage, traffic loss and frames rate loss within the